jagprog5/dev-guide/README.md

 However...

 Shell scripts are highly coupled with a single deployment target.
- - Depends on what program (and version!) will be interpreting the script.
+ - depends on what program (and version!) will be interpreting the script.
- - Depends on every single program which is used in the script.
+ - depends on every single program which is used in the script.
 What if `curl` or `zip` isn't available on a system?
- - Needs to be re-written for Windows OS.
-Or a translation layer / sandbox like Cygwin, WSL, or Git Bash could be used.
+ - needs to be re-written for Windows OS; a translation layer / sandbox like Cygwin, WSL, or Git Bash could be used.

 Shell scripts are [bug